oceane-fruchet/Data-Analysis-Code/README.md

 ## Contact

 The Wolf Lab welcomes any feedback and/or questions.
-For any questions regarding the content of this page, please contact Oceane Fruchet: oceane.fruchet@pennmedicine.upenn.edu
+For any questions regarding the content of this page, please contact Oceane Fruchet at the following address:   oceane.fruchet@pennmedicine.upenn.edu

 ## Getting Started